On a day Seahawks appear to lose Jadeveon Clowney Seattle makes a few surprise cuts of its own

 Willson obviously has a long history with the Seahawks and it was a popular move with fans and in the locker room when he returned last season.

-But the Seahawks have a pretty loaded tight end room and it was tempting to wonder if Willson could make it again.
+But the Seahawks have a pretty loaded tight-end room and it was tempting to wonder if Willson could make it again.
 He did, thanks to Seattle deciding to keep four tight ends — Greg Olsen, Will Dissly, Jacob Hollister and Willson — and with Parkinson going on the NFI list.

 Stephens, a corner, was on Seattle’s practice squad much of last season before being signed by Miami and playing in three games with the Dolphins at the end of the season.
 He then re-signed with the Seahawks in April.
 That there were no preseason games means fans have yet to see him.
 But the team likes the versatility of the 6-foot, 193-pounder out of Cincinnati.